RSP 214: Export Control

 Office of Research Integrity and Assurance (ORIA)

-Faculty, academic professionals, classified and administrative staff, service professionals, and students
+Faculty, academic professionals, classified, administrative, and university staff, and students

 Export control regulations, as promulgated by several federal agencies, are federal laws that prohibit the unlicensed export and re-export of certain categories of information, technologies, and items for reasons of national security or protections of trade.

 Export controls apply to:

 The fundamental research exclusion does not apply to tangible items abroad or for technical items taken/presented outside of the United States.